 His intense, ultra-aggressive style is one of his greatest assets and along with his other abilities, is sure to make him an attractive commodity for a team looking for more toughness.
 Brown is likely a career fourth liner at the NHL level and likely will bounce between levels during his career.

-Brown was dealt from the Toronto Maple Leafs to the Edmonton Oilers in March of 2013.
+Brown was dealt from the the Edmonton Oilers to the San Jose Sharks in October of 2013.